 There are certainly bad consequences to falling from grace, but God unchilding his children is not one of them.

-In Pisidian Antioch Paul and Barnabas preached the grace of God to “Jews and devout converts to Judaism.”
-You need to see the picture: They were preaching grace to law-lovers in a synagogue on a Sabbath.
+In Antioch Paul and Barnabas preached the grace of God to “Jews and devout converts to Judaism.”
+Do you see?
+They were preaching grace to law-lovers in a synagogue on a Sabbath.

 Talk about a challenge!